bkielbasa/developer20/content/post/refactoring-for-better-testability/index.md

 	require.NotEmpty(t, r.ID)
 {{< / highlight >}}

-One noticeable thing is that you create a new instance of the standard HTTP client.
+One noticeable thing is that we create a new instance of the standard HTTP client.
 The `http.DefaultClient` doesn't have any timeout set what, in some cases, may slow the test down.
 Waiting for timeouts can take some time :)

-You received the feedback that the project is created correctly and got the ID of it into an anonymous struct.
+We received the feedback that we created the project correctly and got the ID of it into an anonymous struct.
 Now, it's the time for checking if the new project was persisted in the database and can be read from it.

 {{< highlight golang >}}
   // list existing projects